Travelling to Peru gives you a chance to experience adventure, nature, culinary variation, budget accommodation, luxury stay all at a single place.

 You can stay at one of the numerous backpacker hostels, which by the way is a big culture in Peru or have a luxurious stay at a boutique hotel such as the Inkaterra Resorts.

-Here are a few tips we have gathered from our visit to Peru:
+Here’s 7 brilliant tips and tricks gathered from our visit to Peru:

 1) Perfectly OK to not plan 100% of this trip in advance